Engee documentation

 Details

-A non-directional port associated with a rotating disc shaft.
+A non-directional port connected to a rotating disc shaft.

 Program usage name